enthought/traitsui/docs/source/tutorials/traits_ui_scientific_app.rst

 Toronto.

 The reason I am providing this code is to give an example to study of how a full-blown application can be built.
+For more information on the example, see the `archived page <https://web.archive.org/web/20151208222136/http://www.gael-varoquaux.info/computers/traits_tutorial>`_.

 * The camera will be built as an object.
 Its real attributes (exposure time, gain...) will be represented as the object's attributes, and